5outh/abstract-nonsense/posts/2017-02-22-environment-variables.md

 For my example application, I want to be able to pull configuration information from a set of environment variables.

-We can use our mini-library of functions to do this:
+We can use our mini-library to do this:

 ```haskell
 data Stage